 This new update is going to blow you away if you like the idea of…

 …Intuitive and easy-to-use design!

-If you’re ready to make 2022 your best year ever, then keep your eyes peeled for more information next week when we open the doors.
+If you’re ready to make 2022 your best year ever, then hurry here to access this system today.

 What you want is THE best comp.
 You want to do whatever it takes to find out the true ARV.

 Now you know which house is a good candidate, you know that the seller is motivated, you know how much it costs to repair, and you know how much the ARV is… so let’s figure out how much you are willing to pay.
 If you get this right, flipping houses with no money goes much smoother.